No-Git-Tag/cool-apps-collection/README.md

 [open shell](https://github.com/Open-Shell/Open-Shell-Menu) - an open source continutation of [classic shell](http://classicshell.net/) that changes the start menu appearence
 [OP auto clicker](https://www.opautoclicker.com/) - its just an auto clicker
 [winaero tweaker](https://winaero.com/winaero-tweaker/) - an app that can customize windows 10 in many ways.
+[SpeedFan](https://www.almico.com/speedfan.php) - an app that can do plenty of things related to maintaining the physical hardware

 # MULTI-PLATFORM APPS